storybuilder-org/StoryBuilder-Manual/README.md

 Reserch folder in manual.scrivx.
 5. Save your work.

+Formatting is controlled by section selection (Heading1, Heading2, No Heading, etc.)

 ## Build and test the StoryBuilder User Manual

 1. After you've made your revisions and saved them to manual.scrivx (see above):